 Every individual has experienced “bad days” or feeling down.
 Whether it is our home life, our relationships, something at work, or sometimes we just feel “off.”
 No one is free of having a bad day.
 Some individuals can do things that make them happy or makes them feel great and change their mood.
-But for others who suffer from depression, it is not so simple to find a cause to be happy.
-It is the pursuit to be satisfied that leads 50% of people who suffer from depression and also suffer from substance abuse and vice versa.
+But for others who suffer from depression or other mental disorders, it is not so simple to find a cause to be happy.
+It is the pursuit to be satisfied that leads to 50% of people who suffer from depression and also suffer from substance abuse and vice versa.
 When a person is diagnosed with depression and substance abuse, it is called Dual Diagnosis.
-Read on to learn about it and how to help someone with addiction and mental health disorder like depression.
+Read on to learn about it and how to help someone with substance abuse and mental health disorder like depression.

 What is Depression?

-A person who suffers from Clinical Depression is far more affected than a person suffering from simple depression.
+A person who suffers from Clinical Depression mental illness is far more affected than a person suffering from simple depression mental illness.
 Clinical Depression is depression that lasts at least two weeks while interfering with your daily life at work and at home.

 Signs of Depression

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) some signs that someone is suffering from depression include:
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) some depressive symptoms and signs that someone is suffering from depression include:

 - Extreme sadness (mood disorders)